Why Randolph Jefferson Deserves Serious Consideration

 “The logistics of carrying on an extensive affair under the noses of two adult daughters and the crushing crowd of grandchildren stretches credibility.
 There is no record that any of the overwhelming number of visitors (sometimes as many as 50 a night) ever detected so much as a slip of the tongue, a movement, expression, or any other indication of anything illicit.”

 The “conception window” argument shows only Jefferson’s overlapping presence, not privacy, opportunity, or exclusivity.
 In that environment, a visiting male relative could step away unnoticed far more easily than Jefferson himself.
+(For more on this topic, see the conception window analysis.)

 Summary: